BrandonR0berts/BrandonR0berts.github.io/README.md

 The link to the website is this: brandonmjroberts.github.io/

 All sub directory websites are in the format: brandonmjroberts.github.io/sub-website-name

-Eg:  brandonmjroberts.github.io/Game-Jams being the repository location and: https://brandonmjroberts.github.io/Game%20Jams/index.html being the sub-website link
+Eg: brandonmjroberts.github.io/Game-Jams being the repository location And, https://brandonmjroberts.github.io/Game%20Jams/index.html being the sub-website link